Tell-Tale Watermarks for Explanatory Reasoning in Synthetic Media Forensics: Methodology

 Explanatory reasoning concerns the estimation of transformation parameters based on the tell-tale traces left within the extracted watermarks.
 The procedures and objectives vary by transformation type: geometric reasoning determines affine distortions, photometric reasoning infers colour adjustments, and semantic reasoning identifies edited regions, as detailed in Algorithm~\ref{alg:reasoning}.

-\paragraph*{Geometric Reasoning} Geometric reasoning aims to determine the ordering and parameters such that the composite geometric transformation $\mathbf{f}_{\mathrm{geo}}$ maps the reference watermark $\mathbf{w}_{\mathrm{geo}}$ as closely as possible to the extracted watermark $\hat{\mathbf{w}}_{\mathrm{geo}}$.
+\paragraph*{Geometric Reasoning} Geometric reasoning aims to determine the ordering and parameters for which the composite geometric transformation $\mathbf{f}_{\mathrm{geo}}$ maps the reference watermark $\mathbf{w}_{\mathrm{geo}}$ as closely as possible to the extracted watermark $\hat{\mathbf{w}}_{\mathrm{geo}}$.
 Let the hypothesised transformed watermark be denoted by